bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 system>/yome_widget/index.html` and open `yome_widget/src/yome.js` in
 your favorite text editor.

-From now on, you can add code to the file by appending the displayed JavaScript code in this post to the `yome.js` file.
+From now on, you can add code to the file by appending the examples in this post to the `yome.js` file.

 ### The future is live